npct/pct-shiny/README.md

 so that [pct-data](https://github.com/npct/pct-data) is in a sibling folder.

-The `public_www` folder contains all the current starting regions which can be run as shiny apps.
+The `regions_www` folder contains all the current starting regions which can be run as shiny apps.